Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 OBS can leverage the new 10-bit formats both as input in the media source for video playback, and as output for streaming/recording.

+## Display primaries and white point

+For PQ and HLG metadata, we always set the primaries and white point in metadata to match P3-D65 for sanity.
+Someday we may expose these as configurable fields if more capable displays emerge, but for simplicity, we will set this metadata automatically.
+Please ensure your content does not use colors outside of this range.

 ## HDR Nominal Peak Level

 You can find this setting near the other new color space settings.